 While Tesla is often the go-to EV model for US and Australian consumers, China and Europe are the largest markets for sales of battery electric vehicles (BAVs) right now.

 Chinese company BYD Auto Co.
-Ltd. poses one of the biggest threats, growing its sales by 96% in Q3 2023 compared to the same quarter in 2022 – greater than Tesla’s 83% year-over-year increase.
+Ltd. poses one of the biggest threats, growing its sales by 14% year over year in Q1 2024, compared to Tesla’s 9% decline in sales.

 The fact that the market size continues to expand also creates more opportunities for competitors.